Skip to Content

 Turn Off Your Sprinkler System

 During the spring and summer, you want to set your irrigation system so it waters your lawn and keeps it beautiful.
-During the winter, though, you don’t need to worry about that.
+During the winter months, though, you don’t need to worry about that.
 Turn your system off.
 You don’t want to be watering brown grass during the winter or, even worse, grass that is under snow.

 You’ll save water, which means you’ll save on your water bill.

-Change Your Air Filter
+Replace Your Air Filters

 During the winter, your HVAC system works very hard to heat your home.
 Don’t make it work harder because of a dirty filter.
+So replace them on a regular basis.
+And, while you’re up there, vacuum the vents as well.

-And, keeping with the same notion, clean out the filter in your dryer too.
+Keeping with the same notion, clean out the filter in your dryer too.
 You need to clean that more often than your HVAC air filter.
 You should do it after every cycle.
 Lint will built up in your dryer’s filter, and that makes the dryer work harder, and, just as the HVAC filter, makes it use more energy — causing you a higher electric bill.
 The dryer tip isn’t a winter-specific tip, though, but still good to mention.

 Lighted trees at Leland In Lights.